Saint Luke's Anglican Church

 The Sunday Music Team is made up of singers and instrumentalists who together lead worship music for the the 10am blended Sunday worship service.
 Sunday worship music includes contemporary praise, traditional hymns, and liturgical pieces.

-For information on the Sunday Music Team, contact Nina Rodman at [email protected], or Dallas Reese at [email protected]
+For information on the Sunday Music Team, please contact Robert Tindle, Director of Music Ministries, at [email protected].

 Ring & Rejoice Handbells